JoyZadan/my-sequel/README.md

     Returns the maximum value from a specified column in a query result or group (for ex: sorting alphabetically) How do you use it?
     MAX(column) or MAX(expression)
+## SQL in Action - The AVG Function
+    What is it?
+    An aggregate function
+    What does it do?
+    Returns the average value from a specified column in a query result or group How do you use it?
+    AVG(column) or AVG(expression)